parmentelat/r2lab-obsolete/r2lab.inria.fr/markdown/tuto-400-ping.md

 We now see a slightly different version of the same experiment, but

-* using standard python's `argparse` module, we let users specify their slice on the command line with `--slice onelab.your.own.slice` without having to edit the source.
+* using standard python's `argparse` module, we let users specify their slice on the command line with `--slice inria_your.own.slice` without having to edit the source.

 * we introduce the `Run` class, that is a companion to `SshNode`, and